d-ogxwx/bats-mock/README.md

 The `stub` function takes a program name as its first argument, and any remaining arguments goes into the stub plan, one line per arg.

-Each plan line represents an expected invocation, with a list of expected arguments followed by a command to execute in case the arguments matched, separated with a colon:
+Each plan line represents an expected invocation, with a list of expected arguments followed by a command to execute in case the arguments matched, separated with a `::`:

-    arg1 arg2 ... : only_run if args matched
+    arg1 arg2 ...::only_run if args matched

 The expected args (and the colon) is optional.